kushaljmanjesh/client.c/README.md

-This is to exchange data between client and server.
+softRemoteAssignment
-This contains both c and python files of different purposes.
+This is the exerscise to get up to develop soft remote from scratch in stages